Fill your College Details

 1. What is the Online Assessment Test?

-The online assessment is a key component of Accenture’s recruitment process.
-It’s designed to assess your cognitive abilities, problem-solving skills, and technical proficiency.
-The assessment includes various sections, such as logical reasoning, numerical reasoning, and sometimes programming or coding tests.
+The online assessment is a critical stage of Accenture's recruitment process.
+This assessment will measure your cognitive ability, problem solving and technical capability.
+The assessment will be made up of a number of sections leaders will expect a logical reasoning, numerical reasoning and sometimes this may include some programming or coding tests.

 2. Types of Questions in Accenture’s Online Assessment